Live Mission

 Advocating on the Global Stage

-Media empowerment work - giving voice to voiceless through media literacy programs
+Media empowerment work - giving voice to the voiceless through media literacy programs

 Media Empowerment: Giving a Voice to the Voiceless

-Vision for the future of independent media in the 4th Industrial Revolution
+Vision for the future of independent media in the Fourth Industrial Revolution

 The Future of Independent Media